OrdoFlammae/littleosbook/file_systems.md

 ## Further Reading

-- The ideas behind the Plan 9 operating systems is worth taking a look at:
+- The ideas behind the Plan 9 operating system are worth taking a look at:
   <http://plan9.bell-labs.com/plan9/index.html>
 - Wikipedia's page on inodes: <http://en.wikipedia.org/wiki/Inode> and the inode pointer structure: